-The Company was on risk through 2023 in Denmark, Finland, Germany, Ireland, Norway, Sweden and the United Kingdom.
-The material geographical regions are considered to be Denmark, Ireland, Sweden, UK and Rest of Europe.
+The Company was on risk through 2024 in Denmark, Finland, Germany, Ireland, Norway, Sweden and the United Kingdom.
+The material geographical regions are considered to be Denmark, Ireland, Sweden, and UK.

 A.1.7 Significant events with a material impact